 Was it IUDs, IEDs, EIBs?

-I don't know.
+I know.

-EUDs, that's it, I think, explosive uterine devices.
+EUDs, that's it, I think.

-Uh Rush will be back tomorrow.
+Rush will be back tomorrow.

-But he will be desuspending himself and will be back live behind the EIB microphone uh tomorrow.
+He suspended himself for the day to go golfing, but he will be desuspending himself and will be back live behind the EIB microphone tomorrow.

 I'm just back from Australia.

-I was uh I I was on a little speaking tour of Australia.
+I was on a little speaking tour of Australia.

-Uh and I was talking about um freedom of speech, because actually I think almost every issue uh that confronts us in the Western world today, uh whether you're talking uh about uh something like uh government spending or government health care or climate change.
+And I was talking about freedom of speech, because actually, I think almost every issue that confronts us in the Western world today, whether you're talking about something like government spending or government health care or climate change, basically the left doesn't want to talk about it.

-And I used to one of the things I used to like was the way America had the First Amendment.
+And I used to, one of the things I used to like was the way America had the First Amendment.

-Other countries don't have the First Amendment, you know, they have sort of uh protections given to speech going back hundreds of years in most of the English speaking world and s and slightly more precarious in continental Europe.
+You know, they have sort of protections given to speech going back hundreds of years in most of the English-speaking world and slightly more precarious in continental Europe.

 I used to love the First Amendment.

-Uh I think it was two or three years ago when the Canadian Human Rights Commission and the Ontario Human Rights Commission and the British Columbia Human Rights Tribunal attempted to criminalize my writing.
+I think it was two or three years ago when the Canadian Human Rights Commission and the Ontario Human Rights Commission and the British Columbia Human Rights Tribunal attempted to criminalize my writing.

-Senator Larry Craig, you'll remember, had that unfortunate run-in with with uh the undercover cop in the adjoining stall in the Minneapolis Airport men's room.
+Senator Larry Craig down here, in the U.S. Senate, Senator Larry Craig, you remember, had that unfortunate run-in with the undercover cop in the adjoining stall in the Minneapolis airport men's room.

-He was arrested for uh sliding his foot under the stall divider and twirling it in a George Michael-like manner, if you recall.
+He was arrested for sliding his foot under the stall divider and twirling it in a George Michael-like manner, if you recall.

 And I was amazed.

-What what a fantastic country.
+What a fantastic country.

-It'd be a it'd be a lot safer.
+It'd be a lot safer.

-But what we have seen in the last few weeks is that in fact the first amendment means nothing if you have a government determined to ride roughshod through it.
+But what we have seen in the last few weeks is that, in fact, the First Amendment means nothing if you have a government determined to ride roughshod through it.

-That is what the issue is with the uh the the decision to force uh uh Catholic institutions to violate their consciences and do things that uh they do not wish to do, but to force them to do it.
+That is what the issue is with the decision to force Catholic institutions to violate their consciences and do things that they do not wish to do, but to force them to do it, to use the government, to use the power of the state to force them to do it.

-But there's no such there are no such rights.
+But there are no such rights.

-So in fact she's she's she's balancing.
+So in fact, she's balancing.

-Well, you're right, HR, that that in fact she's deciding now uh that this is something that is good for her th that is good for her, good for the citizenry, Commissar Sabelius knows what's best for you, and sometimes what's best for you is better than your rights.
+Well, you're right, HR, that in fact, she's deciding now that this is something that is good for her, good for the citizenry.

-And it's not a difficult thing all this rights it's been pretty much that way since Magna Carta, which is coming up on its eight hundredth birthday uh in uh in a couple of years.
+Rights, it's been pretty much that way since Magna Carta, which is coming up on its 800th birthday in a couple of years.

-Magna Carta uh this is what rights are.
+Magna Carta, this is what rights are.

 Rights are restraints that the subjects place upon the king.

-They're not toys, they're not gifts that the king or commissar Sibelius uh bestows on the grateful subjects, and we've we've completely distorted that now.
+They're not gifts that the king or Commissar Sibelius bestows on the grateful subjects.

-People, by the way, I find it bizarre that people are betting them their th the religious liberty on finding five judges uh at the Supreme Court on finding five individuals who will be prepared to steck up for the plain meeting of the First Amendment.
+And you see in the current climate, people, by the way, I find it bizarre that people are betting the religious liberty on finding five judges at the Supreme Court on finding five individuals who will be prepared to stick up for the plain meeting of the First Amendment.

 I mean, do you really want to bet your liberties on that?